isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 #### Mind Mapping and Diagramming
 - [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page) -  Great for mapping out a project or an idea.
 I often use it to map out computational models that I plan to create.
 [Linux, Mac, Windows]
 - [Freeplane](http://www.freeplane.org/wiki/index.php/Main_Page) - A spin-off from Freemind.
 Similar, but might be more to your liking.
+Supposed to have added some features that were percieved to have been missing from Freemind, and supposed to be on a faster release schedule.
 [Linux, Mac, Windows]
 - [XMind](http://www.xmind.net/) - Perhaps a little more slick than Freemind/Freeplane.
 Be aware that although there is a paid-for "Pro" version, the normal version is totally FOSS.
 [Linux, Mac, Windows]
 - [Docear](http://www.docear.org/) - Docear also has a decent mind-map function.
 It's integration with your references list make it very well suited for mapping out a writing project.
 [Linux, Mac, Windows]